 Press the breadcrumbs into the pork chop so they are nicely coated.

-Now place them on a baking sheet lined with parchment paper and bake at 400 degrees.
+Now place them on a baking sheet lined with parchment paper, put the pork chops in the oven, and bake at 400 degrees.

 Meanwhile, trim the asparagus and toss with olive oil, salt, and pepper.
 After 10 minutes pull the pork chops out and place the asparagus on the baking sheet wherever they will fit.
 Then continue to bake for 12 more minutes.
 Finally, pull them out and enjoy this healthy tasty easy-peasy dinner.